 Some wider considerations about Help and Support experiences

-- Remember, this is a product like any other and a perpetual work in progress – companies that listen to their customers and respond as edge-cases become frequent queries by updating their Help & Support experiences regularly will be more likely to maintain customer confidence and satisfaction.
-This customer confidence can turn into brand equity.
+- Remember, this is a product like any other and a perpetual work in progress – companies that listen to their customers and respond as edge-cases become frequent queries by updating their Help and Support experiences regularly will be more likely to maintain customer confidence and satisfaction.
+This customer confidence can turn into brand equity

 Beyond a robust set of Help and Support pages, there are additional friendly tools and technologies you can use to augment and improve Help and Support experiences: